-Our twenty-third joint venture with the Jagiellonian University in Cracow will take place this summer beginning June 14th.
+Our twenty-fourth joint venture with the Jagiellonian University in Cracow will take place this summer beginning June 13th.
 Students will receive intensive training in the global aspects of modern trade, comparative perspectives of regulated industries and antitrust laws in the U.S. and the European Union, international business transactions, and other substantive areas of law.
 Classes are conducted in English at the 14th century Jagiellonian University, one of the oldest and most prestigious universities in Europe.
 Unlike most summer abroad programs, a number of English-speaking law students from Polish universities also participate.
 The Polish and American students attend classes together, live together and participate in all cocurricular activities together.
 This cross-cultural aspect of the Cracow program is unique and has resulted in many lasting friendships and business contacts.

 Cracow is an ancient royal city famous for its architectural beauty and cultural heritage, and was almost entirely spared the destruction wrought upon many urban cities of Europe during World War II.
 The city center is the “Rynek Glowny” or Market Square, which at ten acres is by far the largest city plaza in Europe.
 Avenues teeming with cafes, clubs, restaurants, antique shops and endless curiosities to be discovered and explored surround the square.
 As a city on UNESCO’s World Natural and Cultural Heritage list, Cracow is a vibrant masterpiece of Europe whose heritage ranks it among the other great artistic and cultural complexes of highest value in Europe.